Lifeguard Training and Certification in Bronx County

 Lifeguarding in Bronx County: Long-Term Career Options

-Although many view lifeguarding as a part-time or summer job, it can evolve into a long-term profession.
-Year-round employment is available at indoor pools and aquatic centers across New York City.
-Additional training allows lifeguards to advance into roles such as:
+Although many view lifeguarding as a summer job, it can grow into a long-term profession.
+Year-round employment can be available at indoor pools and aquatic facilities that operate beyond seasonal schedules.
+With additional training and experience, lifeguards can advance into roles such as:

 • Water Safety Instructor